python-jsonschema/check-jsonschema/docs/usage.rst

 possible that a file may validate under a schema with a different tool, but fail with ``check-jsonschema`` if ``--disable-formats`` is not set.

-This option may be specified multiple times and supports the following formats as arguments:
+This option may be specified multiple times or as a comma-delimited list and supports the following formats as arguments:

 - ``date``
 - ``date-time``